Bhupen-1593/VBA/README.md

 5. **User Interaction via Message Boxes:**
    The code interacts with the user through strategically placed message boxes.

+Note:

 - Refer to the `VbaAutoCopy.txt` file for the complete VBA code and a detailed explanation of each code line.

-Note:

-This code will work as per the destination of folder where the files are downloaded, please edit the path and range as per personal needs
+- This code will work as per the destination of folder where the files are downloaded, please edit the path and range as per personal needs.

-Adjust the file naming conventions and any client-specific details as needed in the VBA code.
+- Adjust the file naming conventions and any client-specific details as needed in the VBA code.